Total TimePrep: 30 min. + chilling Bake: 50 min.

 - In a large bowl, mix flour, salt and baking powder; cut in shortening until crumbly.
 Gradually add water, tossing with a fork until dough forms a ball.
 Cover and refrigerate for 30 minutes.

 - Preheat oven to 375°.
 In another large bowl, combine beef, onion, potatoes, turnips, salt and pepper.
 Divide dough into 4 equal portions.
-On a lightly floured surface, roll one portion into a 9-in. circle.
-Mound 1.5 cups filling on half of circle; dot with 1 tablespoon butter.
+On a lightly floured surface, roll 1 portion into a 9-in. circle.
+Mound 1-1/2 cups filling on half of circle; dot with 1 tablespoon butter.
 Moisten edges with water; fold dough over filling and press edges with a fork to seal.

-- Place on a parchment-lined rimmed baking sheet.
+- Place on a parchment-lined rimmed 15x10x1-in. baking pan.
 Repeat with remaining dough, filling and butter.
 Cut slits in tops of pasties.
 Bake 30 minutes.
 If desired, pour milk into slits.
 Bake until golden brown, 20-30 minutes longer.
 Serve with ketchup.

 - Freeze option: Freeze cooled pasties in a freezer container.
 To use, reheat pasties on a parchment-lined baking sheet in a preheated 375° oven until heated through.